Xilinx/gemx/GEMM_API_UG.md

 ## 1. OVERVIEW
-THE GEMM APIs allow users to offload matrix multiplications to the Amazon cloud with GEMM accelerator FPGA cards.
+THE GEMM APIs allow users to offload matrix multiplications (also called GEMM operations here) to the Amazon cloud with GEMM FPGA accelerator cards.
 These APIs are designed to work with the GEMM engine library realized on an FPGA.

 ![](./GEMM4_arch.png)
 *<center>Fig. 1: GEMM Accelerator Architecture</center>*

-As shown in Figure 1, the GEMM enigne library implementation includes 4 identical kernels, with each kernel has its dedicated global memory, in this case, a DDR bank.
-Inside a kernel, an *instruction decoder* and an *GEMM engine* are built to decode and execute matrix multiplication instructions given by the client or host code software.
+As shown in Figure 1, the GEMM enigne library implementation includes 4 identical kernels, with each kernel having its dedicated global memory, in this case, a DDR bank.
+Inside a kernel, an *instruction decoder* and a *GEMM engine* are built to decode and execute matrix multiplication instructions given by the client or host code software.
 Each instruction contains the opcode (in this case, GEMM), the DDR addresses of input and output matrices and the size and lead dimension information of the matrices.
-Once the instruction is decoded by the *instruction decoder*, the matrices information is passed to the *GEMM engine* to trigger the engine.
+Once the instruction is decoded by the *instruction decoder*, the matrices' information is passed to the *GEMM engine* to trigger the engine.
 Once the engine is triggered, it will start to read input matrices from the DDR, carry out block-wise matrix multiplication and finally write the results block-by-block back to the DDR.
 This instruction decoding and execution step can be repeated again and again.
-In the current implementation, each kernel can execute maximum **16** instructions with the last instruction to be a specific *lastOp* instruciton to indicate the end of the kernel and to inform the host to read the results back from DDR.
-Given this limitation, the host code can offload maximum **15** matrix multiplications to one kernel in one shot or without any interruption, meaning no data transfer back to the host memory.
+In the current implementation, each kernel can execute a maximum of **16** instructions with the last instruction being a specific *lastOp* instruction to indicate the end of the kernel and to inform the host to read the results back from the DDR.
+Given this limitation, the host code can offload a maximum of **15** matrix multiplications to one kernel in one shot or without any interruption, meaning no data transfer back to the host memory.
 This is extremely efficient if the offloaded operation is a chain of matrix multiplications, for example, C1 = A1 * B1; C2 = C1 * B2; C3 = C1 * C2.
 With 4 kernels, the maximum number of matrix multiplications in one shot can reach **60**.
 The APIs presented here cover all aspects of using this accelerator library.

+### 1.1 FEATURES
+* supported operation: C = A * B, where A, B and C are matrices.
+* supported matrix element types: int16_t, uint16_t, short, unsigned short
+* supported matrix sizes: the number of rows and columns of the input matrices has to be multiple of 256.
+Currently, the tested maximum matrix size is 16384 x 16384.
+But it can support a maximum of 2^31 x 2^31 size matrices, or the maximum matrices that can be stored on the device's memory.

+### 1.2 LIMITATIONS
+* Floating point: currently fp32 type is not supported
+* number of kernels: maximum 4 kernels can run in parallel to offload the GEMM operations.
 ## 2. SOFTWARE AND SYSTEM REQUIREMENTS
 * AWS F1 instance that has GEMM engine library card installed
 * gcc 6.2.0